codeagon/tera-proxy-gui/README.md

 (Or download the last version from here `git clone https://github.com/Mathicha/tera-proxy-gui`)

-Run `npm i` in a command prompt for install dependencies.
+Run 'install.bat' for install dependencies.

-Now start it with 'run.bat'.
+Now start it with 'run.bat' (as admin).

 ## Note
 Feel free to contribute 😇